ReflectivEI/ReflectivEI-reflectivai-enhanced/MOCK_API_TESTING.md

 npm run dev
 ```

-The server will start on `http://localhost:5173`
+The server will start on `http://localhost:20000`

 ### Step 2: Open the Application

-Navigate to: `http://localhost:5173` (or the preview URL)
+Navigate to: `http://localhost:20000` or your preview URL: https://yxpzdb7o9z.preview.c24.airoapp.ai

 ### Step 3: Test Each Feature